Introduction to How Do You Measure Marijuana Impairment for DUIs?

 Research has shown that for individuals who use marijuana regularly, it can take much longer to dissipate in their system.xv With that being said, chronic marijuana users could have 5 nanograms of THC in their system basically at all times – even if they have not used TCH in two days.xvi The more regularly someone uses THC, the more nanograms there will be present in their system at all times.
 So while Colorado is doing their best to create a model for DUI enforcement in regard to marijuana use – there is still a very long way to go to accurately determine what level of THC will lead to the impairment of a driver.

 The Use of Blood, Breath, or Urine Tests for Marijuana Detection

-In California, a state where medical and recreational use of marijuana is legal, if an officer has probably cause to believe you were driving under the influence of marijuana, or any other drug, the officer can administer a blood, breath, or urine test.xvii However, the use of these tests to measure marijuana impairment for DUIs is a flawed system and will not provide accurate results.
+In California, a state where medical and recreational use of marijuana is legal if an officer has probable cause to believe you were driving under the influence of marijuana, or any other drug, the officer can administer a blood, breath, or urine test.xvii, However, the use of these tests to measure marijuana impairment for DUIs is a flawed system and will not provide accurate results.
 For habitual users, it is possible to have marijuana in your system for extended periods of time – and these tests do not differentiate WHEN the person used TCH.
-A person could be completely sober and yet have 7 nanograms in their system from long time use (even if they haven’t used THC in three days).
+A person could be completely sober and yet have 7 nanograms in their system from long-time use (even if they haven’t used THC in three days).